 - Leveraging Information and Networks to Access Capital (LINC): Think of LINC as like a matchmaking service for obtaining small business loans.
 Search on the site, and you’ll be connected with SBA-approved non-profit lenders.

-- Traditional SBA Loans/Grants: From the 7(a) Loan Program to the International Trade Loan Program, veterans should look through all the SBA loan options.
+- Traditional SBA Loans/Grants: From the 7(a) Loan Program to the International Trade Loan Program, you should look through all the SBA loan options.
 The application and approval process may be a bit longer than non-traditional online lenders, but rates are typically lower and you can usually obtain more capital.

 2. U.S. Department of Veteran Affairs

 In general, the U.S. Department of Veteran Affairs is a great starting point for looking for financing.
-The department keeps updated and relevant information for veterans and can guide you go suitable sources of funding for your small business.
+The department keeps updated and relevant information and can guide you go suitable sources of funding for your small business.

 3. International Franchise Association (IFA) – VetFran®